pm2-hive/pm2-hive.github.io/docs/features/cluster-mode.md

 ## Cluster Mode

-The **cluster mode** allows networked Node.js applications (http(s)/tcp/udp server) to be scaled accross all CPUs available, without any modifications.
-This increase overall reliability and performance, depending on the number of CPUs available.
+The **cluster mode** allows networked Node.js applications (http(s)/tcp/udp server) to be scaled accross all CPUs available, without any code modifications.
+This increase greatly performance and reliability, depending on the number of CPUs available.

 ## Usage